mattzipan/daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

 }
 ```

-And in the same way, add a `contact.js` file.
+Then, in the same way, add a `contact.js` file:

 ```js
 export default function Contact() {